sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    A.dot(B)  # matrix product
    np.dot(A, B)
    ```
-1. By specifying the `axis` parameter you can apply an operation along the specified axis of an array: <br>
+1. By specifying the `axis` parameter you can apply an operation along the specified axis of an array:

    ```python
    import numpy as np